DevWouter/training-csharp/README.md

 - Press `b` to black-out the screen (useful if you need to hide the slides from the audience so that they focus on you).

 Each chapter has its own file.
 Chapter 1 is `http://localhost:8000/C01.html` and chapter 2 is `http://localhost:8000/02.html` and so on.
+The index file `http://localhost:8000/index.html` contains a list of all the chapters.

 ## Code